janlelis/irbtools/README.md

     require 'irbtools'

-You also need to add irbtools to your project's Gemfile:
+You also need to add irbtools to your project's `Gemfile`:

     gem 'irbtools', require: 'irbtools/binding'

-Then start IRB (with **Irbtools** loaded) from the console or directly from your code with:
+Then start IRB (with **Irbtools** loaded) from the terminal or directly from your code with:

     binding.irb

-If the `binding_of_caller` gem is available (e.g. see below), you can omit the `binding`:

-    irb

 ### More Improvements

 Some suggested gems will not be installed to ensure wider general support.
-For the full feature set, you can add **irbtools-more** and change your `.irbrc` to:
+For the full feature set, you can install **irbtools-more**.
+To do so, change your `.irbrc` to:

     require 'irbtools/more'

-and edit your Gemfile to
+and edit your `Gemfile` to read like this:

     gem 'irbtools-more', require: 'irbtools/binding'

 ### Included Gems and Libraries
 #### IRB Improvements